We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Children on the autism spectrum experience the condition in different ways and to different degrees.
 Many are high-functioning and go on to live productive, fulfilling adult lives.
 In “A Parent’s Guide to High-Functioning Autism Spectrum Disorder,” authors Sally Ozonoff, PhD, Geraldine Dawson, PhD, and James C. McPartland, PhD, help parents raise children who’ll go on to be independent contributing members of society.
 The book contains useful advice and examples on how to help children on the spectrum build relationships and act appropriately.

-Temple Grandin, PhD, is a well-known animal scientist and perhaps the most well-known person with autism.
+Temple Grandin, PhD, is a well-known animal scientist and perhaps the most well-known autistic person.
 She lectures on the topic and is the author of several books, including “Thinking in Pictures.”
 In this volume, Grandin tells her story of what it’s like to be autistic.
 For outsiders it’s a foreign world, but Grandin manages to illustrate it clearly and delivers insights otherwise not seen.

 Sometimes, you need a book that covers all of the basics — those things you might hear from a doctor, behavioral scientist, or other autism expert — but in a format easy to understand.
 The “Complete Guide to Understanding Autism” by Chantal Sicile-Kira is that primer.
 You’ll find chapters on causes, diagnosis, treatments, and more.
-It’s a great first autism book for parents, grandparents, teachers, and anyone else in the life of a child with autism.
+It’s a great first autism book for parents, grandparents, teachers, and anyone else in the life of an autistic child.

 What if autism and other disorders like ADHD weren’t seen as disorders, but variations?
 In “NeuroTribes,” author Steve Silberman proposes just that — that autism spectrum disorder is simply one of many variations on the type of humans in existence.
 He reaches back to outline the history of autism research and uncovers many things, including why autism diagnoses may be increasing.